Guide to Scholarships for Medical School

 What to Do About Undergraduate Student Loans

 For subprime borrowers, it might be difficult to refinance student loans with bad credit How long does it take to pay off student loans?
-It can take borrowers between 10 to 30 years to pay off federal student loans and five to 25 years to pay off private student loans What happens to student loans when you die is the debt might be discharged, although some private lenders may demand repayment from your estate
+It can take borrowers between 10 to 30 years to pay off federal student loans and five to 25 years to pay off private student loans What happens to student loans when you die: the debt might be discharged, although some private lenders may demand repayment from your estate

 The Takeaway